Exmark Z Turf Equipment Backyard Life

 Alabama White BBQ Sauce

 While his brisket is on the smoker, David assembles his BBQ sauce.
 He first purees onion, garlic, apple cider vinegar, and white vinegar in a blender until it reaches a smooth texture.
-He then drops in Duke’s mayonnaise, creole mustard, black pepper, horseradish, ground white pepper, sugar, hot sauce, kosher salt, coriander, and cayenne and fully blends it until smooth.
+He then drops in the rest of the ingredients and fully blends it until smooth.
 Afterwards, he places the sauce aside and keeps it chilled in the fridge.

 Building The Beef Brisket Sandwich